bakrx12/UCP-Smart-Portal/README.md

 4. Turn on **Developer mode** (top right).
 5. Click **Load unpacked** and select the unzipped extension folder.
 6. Open the UCP Smart Portal and log in.
 The extension will automatically apply its enhanced interface and features.

+Alternatively, you can download the extension on [Chrome webstore](https://chromewebstore.google.com/detail/ucp-smart-odoo-portal/ebmcimlgnnbkomlabkhijkblmchjifid?hl=en&pli=1)

 ### Mozilla FireFox [WIP]